Pacific Northwest National Laboratory Post Doctorate RA - Ultra-Low Background Radiation Detection in RICHLAND, Washington

 Directorate: National Security

-We are interested in one or more highly motivated, capable individuals to work in a multidisciplinary environment making quantitative environmental measurements in ultra-low background systems, particularly aimed at radiometric age-dating.
-The endeavors span from the production mechanisms in the environment to the quantitative measurements in the laboratory, and the development of all the systems that are required.
-The work will primarily focus on the production of naturally occurring noble gas radioisotopes, collection and separation of noble gas samples, and the radiometric measurements.
-Tritium and carbon age-dating are also a focus.
-The positions will involve significant hands-on work with low-background radiation detectors (germanium detectors, gas proportional counters, and liquid scintillators), sample collections and preparation (e.g. noble gas processing from whole air, noble gas purification, electrolytic enrichment of water samples for tritium measurements), and the fundamental development of radiation detectors and gas separations systems.
+We are interested in one or more highly motivated, capable individuals to work in a dynamic, multidisciplinary environment making quantitative measurements in ultra-low background systems.
+The endeavors span from the production mechanisms in the environment to the quantitative measurements in the laboratory, and the development of all the systems that are required to perform these low-level measurements.
+The work will primarily focus on the production of naturally-occurring noble gas radioisotopes, collection and separation of noble gas samples, and radiometric measurements.
+Tritium and Ar-39 age-dating are also a focus.
+The position will involve significant hands-on work with low-background radiation detectors (germanium detectors, gas proportional counters, and liquid scintillators), sample collections and preparation (e.g. noble gas processing from whole air, noble gas purification, processing of water samples for tritium measurements), and the fundamental development of radiation detectors and gas separations systems.

 The post-doctoral researcher will also have the opportunity to participate in the DP Group’s other applied radiation detection programs.
 These programs may provide bench-scale, hands-on laboratory instrumentation development opportunities, including working in the PNNL shallow underground laboratory cleanroom.